 Earlier in the week, Secretary Zinke also announced a proposal to expand hunting and fishing opportunities on 30 of America’s National Wildlife Refuges.
 This proposal would open up more than 248,000 acres to hunting and fishing within 30 different National Wildlife Refuges spanning across 22 different states.
 Hunting is currently permitted within 337 refuges, while fishing is permitted in 277 wildlife refuges.
 If approved, this proposal would expand hunting to 377 refuges, and fishing opportunities would be permitted within 312 refuges.

-CSF looks forward to working Secretaries Purdue and Zinke, the Hunting and Shooting Sports Conservation Council, and the U.S. Fish and Wildlife Service to advance the interests of America’s sportsmen’s and women.
+CSF looks forward to working Secretaries Perdue and Zinke, the Hunting and Shooting Sports Conservation Council, and the U.S. Fish and Wildlife Service to advance the interests of America’s sportsmen’s and women.

 Share this page